-Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, one week's delivery
+Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, one week delivery

-SSD-310 Object Oriented Analysis and Design (3 CR)
+SSD3101 Object Oriented Analysis and Design (3 CR)

 The purpose of this course is to introduce students to the fundamentals of analysis and design of computer information systems to meet business requirements.
 Students will learn and practice various methods, tools and techniques used by the systems analyst at each phase within the systems development cycle.
 The course will cover object-oriented systems analysis and design techniques.
 The course also introduces computer aided software development (CASE) technology.
-Lecture: 2 hrs/week; tutorial: 2 hrs/week (optional); Lab: 2 hrs/week

-SSD 311 Mobile Programming and Security (3 CR)
+SSD3102 Mobile Programming and Security (3 CR)

 The goal of this course is to teach students how to design, implement, test, debug and publish smartphone applications (e.g. java based android phones).
 Students will learn how to take their innovative ideas from conception to the android market through a series of rigorous hands-on programming assignments and group projects Topics covered: the android development environment including the Android Studio IDE; key programming paradigms; UI design including views and activities; data persistence including SQLite; content providers; messaging and networking; phone sensors, location based services (e.g., Google Maps), background services; broadcast receivers; cloud programming using App Engine; and publishing applications to the android market.
 The course also embarks on concepts of mobile Vulnerabilities; Security threats and problems; Protection techniques, and Specification, design and development of secure systems involving mobility.
-Lecture: 2 hrs/week; tutorial: 2 hrs/week; Lab: 2 hrs/week

-SSD-312 Embedded Systems Secure Development (3 CR)
+SSD3104 Embedded Systems Secure Development (3 CR)

 This course introduces the basics of Embedded Systems software developments through the introduction of Raspberry Pi server kit and Python programming.
 The course will give students experience in programming embedded systems in real world applications with focus on security implications related to hardware devices.
 The Internet of Things (IoT) concept will also be introduced in this course.
 Topics include software issues in the design of embedded systems.
 Microcontroller architectures and peripherals, embedded operating systems and device drivers, compilers and debuggers, timer and interrupt systems, interfacing of devices, communications and networking.
 Emphasis on practical application of development platforms.
-Toward the end of the course students will be given overview of control systems (e.g. SCADA) operations and programming Lecture: 2 hrs/week; tutorial: 2 hrs/week (optional); Lab: 2 hrs/week
+Toward the end of the course students will be given overview of control systems (e.g. SCADA) operations and programming

-SSA-314 Cloud and Infrastructure Security (3 CR)
+NCS3104 Cloud Security (3 CR)